StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The indices restored are listed in the output, as well as the number of failed and successful restore actions.

-After all indices have been restored, scale up all `*2es` deployments:
+After the indices have been restored, scale up all `*2es` deployments:

    ```bash
    kubectl scale --replicas=1 deployment/e2es